flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

 the volumes and persistent volume claims that the MiniCluster needs, and simply tell it about them.
 A volume (that must exist) can be:

  - a hostpath (good for local development)
+ - an empty directory (and of a particular custom type, such as Memory)
  - a persistent volume claim (PVC) and persistent volume (PV) that you've created
  - a secret that you've created
  - a config map that you've created